-

 Transition to Mother and Baby Care

-You and your baby will remain in Labor and Delivery for about two hours before transfer to the room where you will stay throughout your visit.
+You and your baby will remain in Labor and Delivery for about two hours before being transferred to your designated room for the remainder of your stay.

 -